Is Chiang Rai Worth Visiting?

 I’d definitely recommend making your first stop in Chiang Rai the Hill Tribe Museum.
 Here, you’ll learn all about the Hill Tribe people and their culture, as well as some of the issues that they face today.

 There are some really unique attractions

-Probably the most famous Chiang Mai attractions are the White Temple and the Black House.
+These are two for your Chiang Rai itinerary without a doubt!
+Probably the most famous attractions in the city are the White Temple and the Black House.
 These are completely unique to the city and make it well, well worth a visit.